pranavc28/blog/content/posts/generative-ui-tinker.md

 As LLMs progressively become better, it is clear that entire backends, such as search or shopping, can be replaced.
 What about front ends, or user interfaces?

 Large Language Models (LLMs) have demonstrated remarkable capabilities in code generation, but their application to UI development faces unique challenges.
-Unlike backend logic or algorithmic problems where correctness is binary, UI code must balance multiple competing objectives: syntactic correctness, visual appeal, interactivity, accessibility, and alignment with user intent.
+Unlike backend logic or algorithmic problems where correctness is clear, front end code must have multiple objectives: syntactic correctness, visual appeal, dynamism, and alignment with user intent.

-This brings us to a critical question: what exactly do we mean by "Generative UI," and why does it require specialized approaches?
+This brings a critical question: what is "Generative UI," and why does it require specialized approaches?

 ## Definition of Generative UI